Drain cleaner: Enzyme drain cleaners

-Enzyme drain cleaners are biodegradable cleaning solutions designed to clear clogs and maintain drainage systems by employing natural enzymatic reactions.
+Enzyme drain cleaners are biodegradable cleaning solutions that clear clogs and maintain drainage systems through natural enzymatic reactions.

 The enzymatic process facilitates the decomposition of these materials into smaller, water-soluble molecules, which are then more easily flushed without harming the plumbing infrastructure or the environment.
 While enzyme drain cleaners are effective for regular maintenance and preventing minor clogs, they may not be suitable for severe blockages.